MB3hel/Arduino-Core-MSP430/REWRITE.md

 The following libraries from Energia will still be included

 - Servo
-- Maybe USBSerial
+- Maybe USBSerial (possibly replace with TinyUSB implementation)
-- MspFlash

-The following were included in Energia, but probalby don't need to be (can just use versions in library manager now)
+The following were included in Energia, but probably don't need to be (can just use versions in library manager now)

 - LiquidCrystal
 - Stepper